virresh/matvt/README.md

 # Credits
 Thanks to EVA Facial Mouse for open sourcing their code.
 I've taken lots of ideas from their codebase.
 You can check them out at https://github.com/cmauri/eva_facial_mouse
-Thanks to @sweenwolf for making this app work on remotes with less buttons Thanks to TechDoctorUK for making a demo video
+Thanks to @sweenwolf for making this app work on remotes with less buttons, and for the app icons and fully transparent curson images
+Thanks to TechDoctorUK for making a demo video